-1. Talk About It
+1. Talk About Perimenopause

-Talk about it!
 Talk about it with your girlfriends or co-workers.
 Tell them about your issues.
 See what other women are feeling and especially what they’re doing to help their symptoms.
-Most women are more than happy to share their misery with someone else who understands, and likewise most of these same people are excited to tell you about things that helped ease their discomfort.
+Most women are more than happy to share their misery with someone else who understands, and likewise, most of these same people are excited to tell you about things that helped ease their discomfort.

 2. Exercise Regularly

 When you’re bloated and crabby, exercise might be the last thing on your mind.
 You might want to reconsider, however, since exercise is likely the ticket to feeling better.
 First and foremost we know that regular exercise helps keep your weight down.
 This is important since being overweight has been shown to increase hot flashes and night sweats.

 3. Food + Sex = Sleep

 Finally, say yes to sex!
 That’s right—you might think you have another perfect excuse in perimenopause to say no to sex, but having intercourse before sleep will actually help you sleep better.
-Dr. Saralyn Mark from the Yale School of Medicine says it’s all about the hormones.
+Dr. Saralyn Mark from the Yale School of Medicine says it’s all about hormones.
 Sexual intercourse boosts your production of oxytocin, a feel-good hormone, and estrogen while decreasing the production of the stress hormone known as cortisol.
 All of this leads to a calmer, more relaxed you!